 (c) make changes to the goods and/or services as requested by you or notified by us to you (see clause 6).

-7.12 Your rights if we suspend the supply of goods and/or services.
 We will contact you in advance to tell you we will be suspending supply of the goods and/or services unless the problem is urgent or an emergency.
 If we have to suspend the goods and/or services for longer than thirty days we will adjust the price so that you do not pay while they are suspended.
 You may contact us to end the contract if we suspend it, or tell you we are going to suspend it, in each case for a period of more than thirty days and we will refund any sums you have paid in advance for the goods and/or services in respect of the period after you end the contract.

-7.13 We may also suspend supply of the goods and/or services if you do not pay.
 If you do not pay us for the goods and/or services when you are supposed to (see clause 14.4), we may suspend supply of the goods and/or services until you have paid us the outstanding amounts.
 We will contact you to tell you we are suspending supply of the goods and/or services.
 We will not suspend the supply of the goods and/or services where you dispute the unpaid invoice (see clause 14.7).
 We will not charge you for the goods and/or services during the period for which they are suspended.
 As well as suspending the supply of the goods and/or services we can also charge you interest on your overdue payments (see clause 14.6).

-8.1 You can always end your contract for supply of goods and/or services before they have been delivered and paid for.
 Your rights when you end the contract will depend on what you have bought, whether there is anything wrong with it, how we are performing, when you decide to end the contract and whether you are a consumer or business customer:

 (a) If what you have bought is faulty or misdescribed you may have a legal right to end the contract (or to get the goods repaired or replaced or a service re-performed or to get some or all of your money back), see clause 12 if you are a consumer and clause 13 if you are a business;